ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Evaluation of ActivFORMS-ta

 \subsubsection{Assumptions and Limitations}

-ActivFORMS offers a novel methodological approach to engineer self-adaptive software systems, contributing to solving a number of open challenges in the field.
+ActivFORMS offers a novel approach to engineer self-adaptive software systems, tackling a number of open challenges in the field.
 However, the approach is not generally applicable.
-We list the main assumptions and limitations of ActivFORMS in general and its concrete instance ActivFORMSi in particular.
-ActivFORMS has the following limitations: \begin{itemize} \item[$-$] ActivFORMS targets self-adaptive systems for which the managed system is available and instrumented with probes and effectors; \item ActivFORMS assumes that the manages system provides support to realize consistent adaptations (changing parameter settings, adding/replacing/removing elements, etc.); item ActivFORMS assumes that engineers have access to domain knowledge to devise a feedback loop model for the problem at hand; \item ActivFORMS assumes that the necessary stub models can be devised from the managed system and the environment in which the system operates in order to enable verification of the behavior of the feedback loop model with respect to a set of correctness properties; \item[$-$] ActivFORMS is only applicable to adaptive systems for which feedback loop models can be devised that are verifiable and executable; \item[$-$] ActivFORMS is limited to system in which the dynamics are such that the feedback loop system has sufficient time to make adaptation decision at runtime; \item[$-$] ActivFORMS is only applicable to adaptive systems for which quality properties that are subject to adaptation can be verified using using statistical model checking (which implies that distributions of variables that represent uncertainties are known and that bounds on accuracy and confidence for the adaptation goals can be defined); \item[$-$] ActivFORMS is only applicable to adaptive systems for which a failsafe strategy can be specified and the feedback loop model can obtain the required knowledge about when and how to apply the strategy; \end{itemize}
+The main limitations of ActivFORMS in general and its concrete instance ActivFORMS-ta in particular are: \begin{itemize} \item[$-$] The managed system needs to be available and instrumented with probes and effectors; \item[$-$] The managed system needs to provide support to realize consistent adaptations (changing parameter settings, adding/replacing/removing elements, etc.); \item[$-$] Engineers need access to domain knowledge to devise a feedback loop for the problem at hand; \item[$-$] The necessary stub models can be devised to verify of the behavior of the feedback loop model with respect to a set of correctness properties; \item[$-$] Feedback loop models can be devised that are verifiable and executable; \item[$-$] Dynamics are such that the feedback loop has sufficient time to make adaptation decision; \item[$-$] The quality properties that are subject to adaptation can be verified using using statistical model checking (which implies that distributions of variables that represent uncertainties are known and that bounds on accuracy and confidence for the adaptation goals can be defined); \item[$-$] A failsafe strategy can be specified and the feedback loop model can obtain the required knowledge about when and how to apply the strategy; \end{itemize}